Genivia/RE-flex/README.md

     $ autoreconf -fi
     $ ./configure && make

+The above builds the library with SSE/AVX optimizations applied.
+To disable AVX optimizations:

+    $ ./configure --disable-avx && make

+To disable both SSE2 and AVX optimizations:

+    $ ./configure --disable-sse2 && make

 ### Optional libraries to install

 - To use PCRE2 as a regex engine with the RE/flex library and scanner